TallAndSassy/TallAndSassy/USERS_GUIDE.md

 You'll see the 'Tenants' page.
 It helps you find existing sites.

+Q: Hey, I like 127.0.0.1 better - can I do that?

+A: Well, no. Maybe later.

 ## Q: How do I log in the very first time?
 A: Try visiting st2.localhost:8000